spike-rabbit/element/docs/components/layout-navigation/application-header.md

 ### Elements

-The *Application header* consists of the following elements:
+The application header consists of the following elements:

 ![Application header](images/application-header-usage-construction.png)